prometheus/docs/content/docs/concepts/time_series.md

 Besides stored timeseries, Prometheus may generate temporary derived timeseries as the result of queries.

-## Identification
+## Metric names and labels
 Every time series is uniquely identified by its _metric name_ and a set of _key-value pairs_, also known as _labels_.
-Changing any label value, including adding or removing a label, will result in a new time series.

-Labels enable Prometheus's highly-dimensional data model: any given combination of labels for the same metric name identifies a particular dimensional instantiation of that metric (for example: all HTTP requests that used the method `POST` and which resulted in a `404` response).
+The _metric name_ specifies the general feature of a system that is measured (e.g. `http_requests_total` - the total number of HTTP requests received).
+It may contain ASCII letters and digits, as well as underscores and colons.
+It must match the regex `[a-zA-Z_:][a-zA-Z0-9_:]`.

-Metric names may contain ASCII letters, numbers, as well as underscores and colons.
-They must match the regex `[a-zA-Z_:][a-zA-Z0-9_:]`.
+Labels enable Prometheus's dimensional data model: any given combination of labels for the same metric name identifies a particular dimensional instantiation of that metric (for example: all HTTP requests that used the method `POST` and which resulted in a `404` response).
+Changing any label value, including adding or removing a label, will create a new time series.

 Label names may contain ASCII letters, numbers, as well as underscores.
 They must match the regex `[a-zA-Z_][a-zA-Z0-9_]`.